goeb/meseq/README.md

-Meseq is a prototype for generating sequence diagrams from a textual description.
+Meseq is a tool for generating sequence diagrams from a textual description.
-(see the examples)

 Meseq has the following features:
 - generate images in formats: PNG, SVG